 4. Video teasers

-You can post short videos on Instagram, Twitter, YouTube, and other platforms to help build awareness.
+You can post short-form explainer videos on Instagram, Twitter, YouTube, and other platforms to help build awareness.
 Teasers can also provide your target attendees with attractive and useful information, which may encourage them to register.

 This is also an effective way to showcase your talents/speakers, as well as VIPs.
 If, for example, you are organizing a music festival, then you could introduce the headlining DJs one by one each day in the weeks leading up to the event.